National Multiple Sclerosis Society

 For professional, including aquatics instructors, yoga teachers, personal trainers and others who want to learn more about MS and specific strategies for working with a diverse MS population.
 Approved for continuing education credits through the American Council on Exercise (ACE).

-Download this unique, FREE tool and resource that provides important information about the diagnosis and management of multiple sclerosis for practicing clinicians.
-The App is a concise compilation of current, easy-to-reference, evidence-based information that you can access at no charge as an Apple, Droid and Windows "App".
+Download this FREE tool and resource that provides concise, current, easy-to-reference, evidence based information about the diagnosis and management of MS for practicing clinicians.

 Download for iPhone